 - 1. "Trinity" is a "coined" word.
 The word "Trinity" does not occur in the Bible.
 Like modern words, such as television, it is "coined" to express an idea that had no suitable word in a non-Christian vocabulary; made up from the Latin for three and a unity: tri-unitas, trinitas; trinity.
 When the New Testament writers speak of the Trinity, they prefer to do so by naming each of the Persons in the course of a single thought pattern.
-Once or twice a word translated as "the Godhead" is used; literally it means "God-ness" or "God-nature"; thus, Col. 2:9 "In Him (Christ) the fullness of the Godhead dwells bodily".
+Once or twice a word translated as "the Godhead" is used; literally it means "God-ness" or "God-nature"; thus, Colossians 2:9 "In Him (Christ) the fullness of the Godhead dwells bodily".
 When this word is used, it is correct to say that it means the Trinity seen as a unity, the Godhead. - 2.
-Baptismal Formula, Matt.
-28:19.
-It is interesting that not only are the three persons present at the baptism of Christ, (see above), but Christians are to be baptized in "the name of the Father, and of the Son, and of the Holy Spirit".
+Baptismal Formula: Matthew 28:19.
+It is interesting that not only are the three persons present at the baptism of Christ, (see above), but Christians are to be baptized in "the name of the Father, and of the Son, and of the Holy Spirit". a) Though Christ is the direct object of faith (and in Acts we find believers)

-a)Though Christ is the direct object of faith (and in Acts we find believers baptized "in the name of Jesus Christ") here it is taught that Christians are to be baptized in the name of all Three Persons.
+a) Though Christ is the direct object of faith (and in Acts we find believers baptized "in the name of Jesus Christ") here it is taught that Christians are to be baptized in the name of all Three Persons.